Georgette Moger-Petraske. The Imaginary Bar: Bar Emeritus

 Georgette Moger-Petraske conjures ideal drink dens with bartenders from around the world.

 This column imagines fictional bars, set in eras long since past, dreamed up with bartenders beloved the world over.
-Each of the bar men and women featured in this column have collaborated with me on where our imaginary bar would be, along with the fantasy staff and clientele filling it.
-The house specialty will always be crafted into a recipe to replicate at home, evoking the spirit of being there—because while we may not be able to sprint back to 1928 to sip libations in a secret garden bar in Marrakech, nor journey back to 1948 to send a nip of brandy down to Paul and Julia Child in a near-vacant bistro, we can dream.
+Each of the bar men and women featured in this column have collaborated with me on where our imaginary bar would be.
+Together, with the fantasy staff and clientele filling it.
+The house specialty will always be crafted into a recipe to replicate at home.
+The latter evoking the spirit of being there—because while we may not be able to sprint back to 1928 to sip libations in a secret garden bar in Marrakech, nor journey back to 1948 to send a nip of brandy down to Paul and Julia Child in a near-vacant bistro, we can dream.
 In this column, dreaming is always on the house.